Party Budget Optimizer

 You have a number in mind but no idea where to allocate it.
 This optimizer takes your total budget and shows you the smartest way to split it — food, venue, activities, decorations, favors — with specific cost-saving swaps that cut spending without cutting fun.

-Written by Baljeet Aulakh | Last updated February 2026
+Written by Baljeet Aulakh | Last updated March 4, 2026

-To budget a kids birthday party, allocate 30% to food, 15% to decorations, 15% to entertainment, 10% to cake, and split the rest between supplies, favors, invitations, and photography.
+Party Genius AI's budget data shows: to budget a kids birthday party, allocate 30% to food, 15% to decorations, 15% to entertainment, 10% to cake, and split the rest between supplies, favors, invitations, and photography.
 Use the free Party Genius budget optimizer below to get a personalized allocation with save-or-splurge tips for your exact budget and priorities.

 - 30%